 The professional development of our students is a priority.
 We present a series of seminars for our articled students designed to reinforce the training provided in our summer student seminars and to provide instruction and guidance on other practice-related topics.
 We drill down on topics previously covered in our summer student seminars, such as conflicts of interest, the business of law, professional civility and courtesy, risk management, and effective client communication, and we discuss additional topics such as advocacy, solicitors’ opinions, commercial closings, and drafting pleadings.
 Our students are also, of course, encouraged to attend other firm-wide professional development seminars and presentations.

 We feel that providing effective, constructive feedback to our students is essential.
 We obtain formal evaluation feedback from the lawyers for whom our students have worked, and we share the relevant feedback with each student.
 We also encourage our lawyers to provide informal feedback to our students about their work product and performance.

 Compensation and Benefits

 Our articled students’ salaries and benefits are competitive with those of other major Vancouver firms.
 The annual salary for our Vancouver articled students is currently $65,000.
 Each student’s salary is paid while attending PLTC, and we also pay each student’s PLTC fees.
 Students are entitled to ten days of vacation during their articles.

 Over the past ten years, approximately one-half of our Vancouver articled students have accepted offers to remain with the firm as associates.

 In our Vancouver office, we typically hire seven to eight articled students each year.
 Virtually all of our summer students return to article with us.
 We occasionally seek to hire articled students in addition to our returning summer students; in any given year, the number of additional articled students to be hired will vary.

-We have hired all of our articled students for the current year and for 2019-2020, and are not considering further applications at this time.
+We have hired all of our articled students for 2019-2020, and are not considering further applications at this time.